krakenjs/jwt-csrf/README.md

 ##### AUTHED_TOKEN

 Persist a token via an http header linked to the currently authenticated user.
-Validate agains the user for incoming requests.
+Validate against the user for incoming requests.

 Requires `getUserToken` to be set in options